dragonlock2/miscboards/README.md

 # miscboards

-Adding version control to projects from all those IDEs I use
+Adding version control to projects that aren't big enough to need a dedicated repo.